graphcore/poptorch/docs/user_guide/overview.rst

 poptorch.set_available_memory
 -----------------------------

-Use this function to override the proportion of tile memory available for use as temporary memory by a convolution or matrix multiplication.
+Use this function to override the default proportion of tile memory available as temporary memory for use by operations such as a convolution or matrix multiplication.
+The operators that can be tuned with this setting include:

+* convolution
+* matrix multiplication
+* embedding lookup
+* indexing operations

-For more information see: :py:func:`~poptorch.set_available_memory`.
+For more information see:

+* :py:func:`~poptorch.set_available_memory`
+* `technical note <https://docs.graphcore.ai/projects/available-memory/en/latest/>`_ on optimising temporary memory usage

 Miscellaneous functions
 -----------------------